Island Hopping from Split

 If you love summer as much as we do you are surely thinking about planning your holidays while also maximizing the seaside fun and relaxation.

-Here’s an idea for a destination that can be perfect for both a weekend and a longer holiday: island hopping from Split, Croatia.
+Here’s an idea for a destination that can be perfect for both a weekend and a longer holiday: Island Hopping in Croatia.
+And the islands near Split are very beautiful and easy to reach.

 Top reasons to visit Split and the nearby islands: